 SAQ (Self-Assessment Questionnaire)

-The SAQ stands for Self-Assessment Questionnaire and can be used for compliancy to PCI DSS and assessing the security of your cardholder data.
+The SAQ stands for Self-Assessment Questionnaire and can be used for compliance to PCI DSS and assessing the security of your cardholder data.
 It is a reporting tool used by eligible merchants and service providers to document self-assessment results from a PCI DSS assessment.

 An SAQ consists of two components: